RickStrahl/json.date-extensions/readme.md

 to real JavaScript dates as part of regular JSON parsing.
-You can parse either individual date values or complex objects containing dates and have them automatically turned into dates, unlike the default JSON parser behavior of parsing to ISO date strings.
+You can parse either individual date values or complex objects containing dates and have them automatically turned into dates, unlike the default JSON parser behavior of parsing to ISO 8601 date strings.

-You can either manually apply the date parsing or replace the JSON parser for the current global scope to force *all* JSON operations to parse dates automatically, including those by other frameworks such as jQuery, angularJS etc.
+You can either manually run the date parsing or replace the JSON parser for the global scope to force *all* JSON operations to parse dates automatically, including those by other frameworks such as jQuery, angularJS etc.

 This library provides:

-* **JSON.dateParser()**<br/>
+* **JSON.dateParser**<br/>
   JSON parser extension that can be used with JSON.parse() to parse dates with explicit calls to JSON.parse().